General Information ▼

 All students entering the University who were born on or after January 1, 1957 are required to provide Health Service with a completed Immunization Record Form and proof of immunization against measles, mumps, rubella, and tetanus/diphtheria.
 This requirement is in compliance with legislation enacted by the State of Illinois.

 Applications, Application Fees, and Deadlines ▲

-Application forms can be obtained from the Apply Now website, by phone at (618) 650‑3010, from the Graduate School Office, Rendleman Hall, Campus Box 1046 or in person at the Service Center, Rendleman Hall, room 1309.
+Application forms can be obtained from the Apply Now website, from the Graduate Admissions Office, Rendleman Hall, Campus Box 1047, or the Service Center, Rendleman Hall, room 1309.
 U.S. degree-seeking students also may apply online.
 See website listed above.
-Completed applications should be mailed to Campus Box 1047 together with a check for the non-refundable $30 fee.
+Completed applications should be mailed to Campus Box 1047 together with a check for the non-refundable $40 fee.
 In person, the application can be delivered to the Service Center after paying the application fee in the Bursar Office, also located in Rendleman Hall.

 To be considered for admission to Graduate School, applicants must request that an official transcript be forwarded to Graduate Admissions from the institution granting the baccalaureate degree and from all institutions at which post-baccalaureate course work has been completed or is in progress.
 A minimum undergraduate grade point average of 2.5 (A=4.0) is required for full admission to Graduate School, but applicants with a grade point average from 2.0-2.4 may be given consideration.

 The application deadline for domestic classified students (degree-seeking) status requires that Graduate Admissions receive all documents for admission to Graduate School no later than one month prior to the first day of classes in a term.
 The deadline for submitting an application for unclassified status is no later than five working days preceding the first day of regularly scheduled classes in a term.